Recognizing OCD: Ethical Considerations and Differential Diagnosis

 Natasha Moharter, LPCC, NCC, a woman with long black hair, glasses, and a professional smile, wearing a black blazer and teal blouse, against a neutral background.

-Natasha is an International OCD Foundation (IOCDF) Advocate and a National Board Certified Counselor.
-She has completed extensive OCD-specific training, including the IOCDF’s renowned Behavioral Therapy Training Institute (BTTI).
+Natasha is an International OCD Foundation (IOCDF) Advocate, President of OCD Nevada (an IOCDF Affiliate Chapter), and a National Board Certified Counselor.
+She has completed extensive OCD-specific training, including the IOCDF's renowned Behavioral Therapy Training Institute (BTTI).

 Select a Training Date